samaddmirzaa/london-crime-hotspot-prediction/README.md

 pip install -r requirements.txt
 ```

-The raw police data isn't committed (it's ~500 MB).
-Download instructions are
-in `notebooks/00_data_download.md`.
-Once the raw files are in
-`data/raw/`, run the notebooks in order: `01` through `08`.
-Each is
-self-contained and runs in seconds-to-minutes; the full pipeline runs in
-about 15 minutes on a modern laptop.

----

-## What I'd do differently

-A short, honest section because portfolio projects look stronger when they
-state their limitations.

-**Reporting delay.** The crime data uses month of *reporting*, not month of
-*occurrence*.
-For high-frequency crimes like Anti-social behaviour, the two
-are usually the same month.
-For slower-discovery crimes like fraud or
-holiday-period burglary, there's a small bias.
-Modelling this directly would
-require offence-date data the public dataset doesn't expose.

-**Snapped coordinates.** Each crime is moved to one of ~750,000 anonymous
-"snap points" before publication, each representing at least 8 nearby
-addresses.
-This is good enough for ward-level analysis and was a deliberate
-constraint of the project.
-Sub-street modelling would require non-public
-operational data.

-**A two-year forecasting window is the lower bound.** Twelve months are
+A two-year forecasting window is the lower bound.
-needed for `lag_12` (the seasonal feature), which means only ~12 months of
-data have a full feature set.
 With three or four years of history the lag
 features would be more reliable and feature importance might surface stronger
 secondary signals.

-**The autocorrelation ceiling is real.** A more elaborate model — neural
-sequence models, hierarchical Bayesian approaches, or external
+ A more elaborate model, neural sequence models, hierarchical Bayesian approaches, or external
-covariates like weather, events, or transport — could push beyond the
+covariates like weather, events, or transport could push beyond the
-~15% beat on the naive baseline.
+15% beat on the naive baseline.
 None of those would change the
 fundamental finding: ward-month crime is dominated by short-range
 autocorrelation, and that ceiling is structural to the problem.

----

 ## Repo structure